From greeting waiters to tipping and how to give the perfect bisous, this is all you need to know before you embark on your French holiday

 Bring a gift

 If you’re invited to someone’s home, bring along a gift.
 The caveat?
 Bring something preferably French (wine, Champagne, cheese), otherwise flowers or a pre-agreed dessert.
 Take care not to arrive exactly on time, it’s perfectly acceptable to arrive 15 minutes late so the host has sufficient time to ensure everything is prepared.

 As tempting as it is to reach out and squeeze a melon, don’t.
 While shopping for produce in a market, let the shopkeeper know what you’re after.
 Simply point to the piece you’ve got your eye on, or allow him/her to choose for you.

 The French appreciate a smart dress sense, this doesn’t mean it has to be designer threads, just well-cut clothing in a quality fabric.
 While jeans are acceptable – you are on holiday after all – save the sporty clothes, tired sneakers and flip flops for the beach.

 Check trading hours

 Before you presume a café or boutique is open all day, 7 days a week, it pays to check.
-It’s not an uncommon practice for some shops to close between noon-2pm or have their own operating hours, many stores are also closed Sundays.
+It’s not an uncommon practice for some shops to close between noon at 2 pm or have their own operating hours, many stores are also closed Sundays.
 If you’re determined to dine or shop somewhere in particular – especially in the summer months – check ahead.

 While ATMs and credit facilities are easily found in France, for smaller purchases storekeepers or market vendors will prefer you pay with cash.
 It’s not uncommon for a certain minimum charge before a credit card is accepted, too, so keep some spare Euros handy.